zulip/zulip-gci/tasks/user-guides.md

   [here](https://github.com/zulip/zulip-gci/blob/master/README.md) for instructions
   on how to set one up.

+* Update your working copy of Zulip and then create a feature branch.
+[Learn how](../before-every-task.md).

 * Good written English.

 * If this is your first contribution, you may be interested in the